NATS Holdings: Notable incidents

-It failed on several occasions between January and September 2002 for various resons.
+It failed on several occasions between January and September 2002 for various reasons.

 From 15 to 20 April 2010, under internationally agreed guidelines that require a zero tolerance approach to ash, NATS placed a series of restrictions on aircraft operating in UK controlled airspace owing to the potential dangers caused by a volcanic ash cloud from the eruption of Icelandic volcano Eyjafjallajökull, in cooperation with the Met Office, CAA and UK government.

 On 12 December 2014, from 15:30 until 16:30, traffic flow throughout the London airspace was restricted due to a computer system failure at NATS.
 At 15:30 an announcement was made by Eurocontrol that "There has been a failure of the flight data computer server at London ACC [area control centre]."
 At 16:30 the airspace was reopened, however it remained restricted with some landing flights being turned away.
 NATS reported that the failure was due to a single faulty line of software source code.
-It was bad enough to be raised in parliament on Wednesday 17 December 2014.
+The failure was examined in the House of Commons Transport Select Committee on 17 December 2014.

-On 28 August 2023 NATS suffered a major technical incident that caused severe delays.
+On 28 August 2023 NATS suffered a major technical incident, caused by receipt of a flight plan containing duplicate codes for different navigation beacons, that caused severe delays.
 It occurred on the busiest day of the year.
-The incident lasted approximately 3 hours, however this caused knock-on delays.
+The incident lasted approximately 3 hours, but caused extensive knock-on delays.
 790 flights departing UK airports and 785 flights arriving into UK airports were cancelled, representing about 27% of all flights.
 The following day at least 281 flights were cancelled.